***This page discusses the best options for those who are going to college or university.

 the Avon Walk, Oktoberfests...and the list goes on and on.

-However, the market is so competitive these days, that even many volunteer positions require that you know the basics and the lingo.
+However, the market is so competitive these days, that even many volunteer positions require that you know the basics of how to plan events and the lingo of the industry.
 Therefore, unless you are able to attend a university that offers event planning classes, you simply must take it upon yourself to learn everything on your own.

 You are at the prime time in your career to get it started off on the right foot.
 Take the time and energy to invest in volunteering; and I can guarantee it will shape the rest of your career!